Emergence of economic and social disparities through competitive gift-giving: Results

 Its steady-state condition satisfies

+For $w = 1/l$, there is an inflow of $1/l$ due to new births replacing the dead.
+Although the integral of the probability function decreases in the regions with $w \neq 1/l$, this inflow at $w = 1 / l$ compensates the decay so that $\int P dw = 1$ is conserved.
+This inflow ensures that $\ev{w} = 1.$ Then, by solving Eq. \eqref{eq:FP2}, noting that $\ev{w} = 1$ and $\int P(w)dw = 1$, we obtain

-by noting the normalization $\int P_1(x)dx = 1$.
-If $rl > 1$, $P_1(w)$ diverges at $w = 1 - 1 / rl$.
-However, in reality, there is no divergence owing to the fluctuation in Eq. \eqref{eq:langevin2}, resulting in the diffusion term in Eq. \eqref{eq:FP}.
-Additionally, individuals with $w < 1 - 1 / rl\Leftrightarrow rw + 1 / l < r \ev{w}$ lose their wealth by reciprocating and eventually accrue debts.
+The solution $P_1(w)$ is self-consistent because it satisfies $\int wP_1(w)dw = 1$.
+If $rl < 1$, then $P_1 (w)$ is valid for $w > 0$.
+Otherwise, $P_1(w)$ diverges at $w = 1 - 1 / rl$.
+However, in reality, there is no divergence because the fluctuation term that we ignored in Eq. \eqref{eq:langevin2} appears as the diffusion term in Eq. \eqref{eq:FP}.
+Additionally, individuals with $w < 1 - 1 / rl\Leftrightarrow 1 / l + rw < r \ev{w}$ lose their wealth by reciprocating and eventually accrue debts.
 Then, $w$ remains at $0$ until repayment is completed.
 Therefore, the wealth distribution for the rich follows $P_1(w)$, whereas that for the poor peaks at $w = 0$.
-The power exponent $\alpha_w$ equals $1 + 1 /rl$, indicating a greater disparity for larger $rl$.
-Note that the condition for frequent incurrence of debts is given by $rl > 1.$
+The power exponent $\alpha_w$ equals $1 + 1 /rl$, indicating a greater disparity for larger values of $rl$.
+Note that the condition for frequent incurrence of debts is given by $rl > 1$, which is consistent with Fig \ref{fig:gift_indices}G.

-In contrast, when the growth term $r(w - \ev{w})$ is negligible, the wealth change is dominated by random exchange---the last term in Eq. \eqref{eq:langevin2}.
-Noting that random exchange of energy leads to Boltzmann distribution as discussed in econophysics literature \cite{yakovenko2009econophysics, chakrabarti2013econophysics}, the steady distribution follows $P_2(w) = \exp(- w)$ since $\ev{w} = 1$.
+In contrast, when the growth term $r(w - \ev{w})$ is negligible, the wealth change is dominated by random exchanges, denoted by the last term in Eq. \eqref{eq:langevin2}.
+Noting that random exchanges of energy lead to Boltzmann distribution if the energy is conserved and the exchanges have finite variance, as discussed in econophysics literature \cite{yakovenko2009econophysics, chakrabarti2013econophysics}, the steady distribution follows $P_2(w) = \exp(- w)$ because $\ev{w} = 1$.